blambillotte/javascript-clock/README.md

 # javascript-clock

-To learn basic Javascrip and CSS
+To learn basic Javascript and CSS